-Note: If equipped with a Reverse Camera System, a video image will display in the Navigation system display when the vehicle is put in (R) reverse.
-Refer to Reverse camera system in the Driving chapter.
+Note: If equipped with a rear view camera, a video image will be displayed in the mirror or the navigation system display (if equipped) when the vehicle is put in R (Reverse).
+Refer to Rearview camera system in the Driving chapter.